WPRDC/data-guide/docs/privacy.md

 ####De-identification and Anonymization

+- Deidentification
+Remove PII from the dataset

+Example

+- Anonymization
+Manipulating data to deidentify

+Example

 ####Data Quality Assessment

+After an organization decides to share information as open data, and has determined that release will cause minimal harm to any individual, a data quality assessment should be undertaken.
 Every dataset that is shared as open data should be rigorously evaluated before publication to ensure that sensitive information is not being inadvertently shared.
-Several elements to look for include:
+Test de-identification or anonymization .
+TSeveral elements to look for include:

 - Unstructured or semi-structured fields that may contain